cnanders/matlab-npoint/README.md

 # Instructions for Use

-1. [Get the nPoint LC.400 recognizable as a Virtual COM Port (VCP)](#vcp) on your computer.
+1. [Make the nPoint LC.400 recognizable as a Virtual COM Port (VCP)](#vcp) on your computer.
 Do not proceed until this is complete.
 <a name="step2"</a>
 2. Clone the git repo into your MATLAB project `$ git clone https://github.com/cnanders/matlab-npoint.git`
 3. Add the repo to the MATLAB path `addpath('matlab-npoint');`
-4. In MATLAB, there are two ways to access classes within a package
+4. This repo is a namespaced package.
+In MATLAB, there are two ways to access classes within a package
     1. Through the full qualified namespace, i.e., `lc400 = npoint.lc400.LC400();`
     2. Alternatively, you can import a package or class, e.g., `import npoint.lc400.LC400` within the scope of a script or function and access the class directly, e.g., `LC400`.
 With this approach, you don’t have to use the full qualified name within the scope of the import.
 5. When instantiating the `npoint.lc400.LC400` instance, use the [varargin syntax](https://www.mathworks.com/help/matlab/ref/varargin.html) to pass a property `cPort` with the VCP value you obtained in step 1, e.g., `lc400 = npoint.lc400.LC400('cPort', '/dev/tty.usbserial-7440002A');`